magnet-cl/magnetizer/README.md

 ##### DigitalOcean
 The latest Ubuntu Server 18.04 droplet available on Digital Ocean requires a system reboot after upgrading all system packages.

-### developer

-The playbook is at [playbooks/developer.yml](playbooks/developer.yml).

-It includes the following roles considering localhost as target:

-* common/main
-* zsh
-* node
-* vim

-Since the target is localhost, the playbook can be run without specifying an
-inventory:

-`ansible-playbook playbooks/developer.yml`

-If the user needs a password to run `sudo`, the following option enables privilege escalation:

-`ansible-playbook playbooks/developer.yml --ask-become-pass`

 ### enable SSL